News and Stories

 For those who didn't read it, you just need to know this:

-Below is the Q&A we had with Chris to get his unique perspective on what’s happening with pickleball paddles and his thoughts about where the industry is heading.
+Below is the Q&A we had with Chris to get his unique perspective on pickleball paddle power and his thoughts about where the industry is heading.

 Chris: Not much.
 The only real follow-up that's happened is on my Discord server.
 Daryl (the Vatic Pro owner) posted an image where he said his factory durability tested 30 of their paddles.